-- If media resource type is set to "DC", the DC media specification shall be included.
+2) If media resource type is set to "DC", the DC media specification shall be included.
 The DC media specification shall include:

-- Data Channel Mapping and Configuration information when originating/terminating data channel media flows on the Mb interface.

-- SCTP stream Id for the DC;

-- subprotocol, order, maxRetry, maxTime and priority may be included.
+a) Data Channel Mapping and Configuration information when originating/terminating data channel media flows on the Mb interface.
+It shall include the SCTP stream Id for the DC, and may include subprotocol, order, maxRetry, maxTime and priority.

-- Maximum Message Size, which represents the maximum size to be expected.
+b) Maximum Message Size, which represents the maximum size to be expected.

-- Data Channel Port, which represents the port of SCTP port for the Data Channel.
+c) Data Channel Port, which represents the port of SCTP port for the Data Channel.

-- Security Setup, which identifies the security setup of the DTLS connection.
+d) Security Setup, which identifies the security setup of the DTLS connection.

-- Security Certificate Fingerprint, which identifies the security certificate fingerprint.
+e) Security Certificate Fingerprint, which identifies the security certificate fingerprint.

-- Security Transport Identity, which identifies transport layer identity.
+f) Security Transport Identity, which identifies transport layer identity.

 For establishing bootstrap data channel or P2A/A2P application data channel, the following parameters shall be included:

-- media proxy configuration applicable to the media flow;
+a) media proxy configuration applicable to the media flow;

-- remote MDC1/MDC2 media specification information to be applied on the media by the MF;
+b) remote MDC1/MDC2 media specification information to be applied on the media by the MF;

-- Replacement HTTP URL for each stream Id allocated by the application layer representing the application list (e.g. graphical user interface) offered to the IMS subscriber via the MDC1 interface.
+c) Replacement HTTP URL for each stream Id allocated by the application layer representing the application list (e.g. graphical user interface) offered to the IMS subscriber via the MDC1 interface.

-- If media resource type is set to "AR", the AR media resource description shall be included, which includes:
+3) If media resource type is set to "AR", the AR media resource description shall be included, which includes:

-- Media processing specification.
+a) Media processing specification.